 - A 2.0 cumulative grade point average

-Specific requirements for all majors in the college and other information on academic matters can be obtained from the Office of Undergraduate Programs and Services, College of Agricultural and Life Sciences, 116 Agricultural Hall, 1450 Linden Drive, Madison, WI 53706; 608-262-3003.
+Specific requirements for all majors in the college and other information on academic matters can be obtained from the Office of Academic Affairs, College of Agricultural and Life Sciences, 116 Agricultural Hall, 1450 Linden Drive, Madison, WI 53706; 608-262-3003.
 Academic departments and advisors also have information on requirements.

 General Education Requirements for All CALS B.S.
 Degree Programs

 Quantitative Reasoning Part A, 3 credits or equivalent